link89/selenium-federation/README.md

 pm2 save  # dump current apps so that they will be brought up automatically after rebooting
 ```

-#### Tips for Windows
-To enable the auto startup on windows, you need to create a bat script in the `Startup` folder.

-To open the `Startup` folder the easy way, just hit Windows+R to open the “Run” box, type `shell:startup`, and then press Enter.

-Then you can create a file named `pm2.bat` and write a single line command `pm2 resurrect` in it.

 ## Differentiation from Selenium 4